 accordance with Overview and Scrutiny Procedure Rule 12.

-Officer to monitor and review the operation of the Constitution to
+With the Monitoring Officer to monitor and review the operation of

-the annual review of the council’s use of the
+To undertake the annual review of the council’s use of the

-Regulation of Investigatory Powers Act 2000 (RIPA), ensuring compliance with the
+Regulation of Investigatory Powers Act 2000 (RIPA), ensuring